 A Magnetic Resonance Imaging (MRI) scan can look at the brain, spine, and optical nerve to see where inflammation has occurred.
 An MRI uses a strong magnetic field and radio waves to generate the image.

 During an MRI scan, you must lay still in a long machine that makes much noise.
 The scan is painless, and its duration depends on how much the body is being examined.

 A lumbar puncture (also called a spinal tap) can look at the cerebrospinal fluid surrounding the brain and spinal cord.
 Spinal fluid is extracted by inserting a needle between the spine's bones.
-Anti-MOG antibodies can be found within the fluid and confirm a diagnosis of MOGAD.
+Anti-MOG antibodies can be found within the liquid and confirm a diagnosis of MOGAD.

 The lower back will be numbed with anaesthetic in this procedure, although some people still find it uncomfortable.
 Drinking water and lying down for an hour after a lumbar puncture can reduce the chance of a headache.

 Suppose eye pain or loss of vision affects the eye.
 In that case, a healthcare professional may perform an eye assessment to check the optic nerve.
 However, a diagnosis of MOG Antibody Disease is unlikely to be given from an eye assessment alone.

-There are two different types of MOG Antibody Disease treatments.
+There are two types of treatment for MOG Antibody Disease: Acute and Preventative treatments.
 Acute treatments are given at the onset of an attack/relapse to stop it from continuing.
-Preventative therapies are long-term treatments used to prevent relapses from happening.
+Preventative therapies are long-term treatments used to prevent relapses from happening in the future.